Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 XRT **xclbinutil** utility.
 The signing adds a PKCS7 signature at the end of xclbin.
 The signing certificate is then registered with appropriate key-ring.
-When Linux is running in UEFI secure mode, signature verification is enforced using signing certification in *system* key-ring (when Linux is not running in secure mode there is no verification).
+When Linux is running in UEFI secure mode, signature verification is enforced using signing certification in *system* key-ring (when Linux is not running in secure mode there is no such verification).

 Firewall